joshuamhtsang/mini_essays/2024-05-14_iproute2-bridges/iproute2_bridges.md

 - Move each link to the corresponding namespaces with:
   `ip link set dev <interface_name> netns <netns_name>`
 - Attempt ping between the two namespaces.

+# Connecting two network namespaces together directly (this time via bridge!)

+Similar to above but create a bridge and 2 veth pairs will be needed.
+See the YouTube video.